- We weren't as good as we could have been

 - There's more to learn

-Yet, if we resist the regret that comes with the call for betterment, we can instead embrace that call and move our work and programs forward.
+Yet, instead of resisting the regret that comes with the call for betterment, we can embrace that call and move our work and programs forward.
 Good living is a process of heeding the call for betterment and following that direction.

 We have to be gentle with each other when it comes to the call for betterment since it's a sensitive process, a process that requires us to retire some old think and action in order to embrace new work and effort.
 Once we move ahead and look back, the regret is replaced with gratitude--gratitude that you took the step forward towards betterment and that betterment made a difference.